srstevenson/keyword-extractor/README.md

 After entering the virtual environment in which the package is installed, you can use the `keyword-extractor` executable to perform keyword extraction from a document.
-You can specify multiple input documents as positional arguments, and choose the number of keywords you want extracted with the `-n` flag.
+You can specify multiple input documents as positional arguments, and choose the number of keywords you want to be extracted with the `-n` flag.

 ```
 $ poetry shell